This is pioneering rocker Cidny Bullens’s ninth album. But his first as a man.

 “And my thought is, ‘He’s going to kick me out,’ ” Bullens says.
 “And he walks up to me and he says, ‘I don’t believe we’ve met.
 My name is Elton.’
 You know, after I gathered my chin off the floor, I said, ‘My name is Cindy,’ and we had some small talk, which I have no recollection of.”

-Less than a week later, Bullens was standing on the stage in San Diego as John opened his “Rock of the Westies” tour.
+Less than a week later, Bullens was standing on the stage in San Diego as John opened his “West of the Rockies” tour.
 She would sing backup for John throughout 1975 and most of 1976, joining him in the recording studio for his No. 1 hit with Kiki Dee, “Don’t Go Breaking My Heart,” and “Blue Moves.”

 It was as a solo artist that Bullens struggled.
 In an industry driven by categories — folk singer, roots rocker, punk — she was hard to classify.
 Her solo debut, 1978’s “Desire Wire,” would later be described by AllMusic’s William Ruhlmann as “one of the great lost rock albums of the ’70s.”
 But the up-tempo single, “Survivor,” which turns on a perfectly placed minor chord in the chorus, stalled at 56 on the Billboard charts.
 A year later, she got a deal with Casablanca, home of the Village People.
 A label executive there suggested she dress more like Pat Benatar.